PhD Qualifying Exam

 - A student may attempt the Qualifying exam twice.

-- Upon passing the Written exam, the Oral exam can be scheduled and must be taken in the same semester of passing the Written.
+- Upon passing the Written exam, the Oral exam can be scheduled and must be taken by the semester following the semester in which the Written was first taken.

 - A failed Oral exam does not require retaking of the Written portion.